HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 )
 }}

-Setting an HTML lang attribute allows easy translation of a page and better screen reader support, allowing some screen readers to apply the appropriate accent and inflection to the text being read.
-The percentage of sites with a lang attribute increased this year to 81% (up from 78% in 2020), and of the sites that have the attribute present,  99%  had a valid lang attribute.
+Setting an HTML `lang` attribute allows easy translation of a page and better screen reader support, allowing some screen readers to apply the appropriate accent and inflection to the text being read.
+The percentage of sites with a `lang` attribute increased this year to 81% (up from 78% in 2020), and of the sites that have the attribute present,  99%  had a _valid_ `lang` attribute.

 ### Font size and line height

-There is no specific requirement from the WCAG with respect to minimum font size or line height, however there is a general consensus that a base font size of 16px or higher will help everyone with readability, especially those who have low vision.
-There is, however, a requirement that text can be zoomed in and resized up to 200%[TODO: link to zoom section].
+There is no specific requirement from the WCAG with respect to minimum font size or line height, however there is a general consensus that a <a hreflang="en" href="https://accessibility.digital.gov/visual-design/typography/">base font size of 16px</a> or higher will help everyone with readability, especially those who have low vision.
+There is, however, a requirement that text can be zoomed in and resized up to 200%.
 Users can also set their own minimum font size at the browser level and these customized settings need to be supported.

+{# TODO (Authors) - link to zoom section #}

 When fonts are declared in `px` units, they are static sizes.
-The best way to ensure that fonts scale appropriately when the browser is zoomed is to use relative units such as `em` and `rem`.
+The best way to ensure that fonts scale appropriately when the browser is zoomed is to use <a hreflang="en" href="https://www.24a11y.com/2019/pixels-vs-relative-units-in-css-why-its-still-a-big-deal/">relative units such as `em` and `rem`</a>.
 We found that 68% of desktop font size declarations are set in `px`, 17% are set in `em` and 5% are set with `rem` units.

 ### Focus Styles

 Visible focus styles are helpful for everyone, but are necessary for sighted keyboard users who rely on their presence to navigate.
-The WCAG  requires a visible focus indicator for all interactive content.
+The WCAG requires a <a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-focus-visible.html">visible focus indicator</a> for all interactive content.

 Often times, default focus indication is removed from interactive content such as buttons, form controls, and links using the CSS property `:focus { outline: none; }` or  `:focus { outline: 0; }`, sometimes in conjunction with `:focus-within` and/or `:focus-visible`.
 We found that 91% of desktop pages have `:focus { outline: 0; }` declared.
 In some cases, it is removed so that a more effective custom style can be applied.
 Unfortunately, in many cases it is simply removed and never replaced, which can render a page unusable for keyboard users.

-For more information about how to achieve accessible focus indication including some limitations of browser default focus styles, we recommend Sara Soueidan's article, "A guide to designing accessible, WCAG-compliant focus indicators".
+For more information about how to achieve accessible focus indication including some limitations of browser default focus styles, we recommend Sara Soueidan's article, <a hreflang="en" href="https://www.sarasoueidan.com/blog/focus-indicators/">"A guide to designing accessible, WCAG-compliant focus indicators"<a>.

 ### Prefers-color-scheme and high contrast support

-The CSS Media Queries Level 5 specification, published in 2020, introduced a collection of User Preference Media Queries that allow a website to detect Accessibility features that a user may have configured outside of the website itself.
+The <a hreflang="en" href="https://www.w3.org/TR/mediaqueries-5">CSS Media Queries Level 5 specification</a>, published in 2020, introduced a collection of User Preference Media Queries that allow a website to detect Accessibility features that a user may have configured outside of the website itself.
 These features are typically configured through operating system or platform preferences.

 `prefers-reduced-motion` is used by web authors to replace animations or other sources of motion on the web page with a more static experience, typically by removing or replacing the content.
 This can help a range of people that may be distracted or otherwise triggered by rapid movement on the screen.
 We found that 32% of websites use the `prefers-reduced-motion` media query.

 `prefers-reduced-transparency` indicates that the end user has asked the operating system to minimize or eliminate translucency and transparency effects.
 This affordance might be turned on by end users to help with reading comprehension or to avoid common "halo effects" that can negatively affect users with visual impairments.
 We do not have data on the usage of this relatively new media query.

 `prefers-contrast (high or low)` suggests that the end user would prefer a high-contrast or low-contrast contrast theme.[TODO link to contrast section].
 This can help with reading comprehension and eye strain.
-We do not have data on the usage of this relatively new media query though we found that 25% of websites use `ms-high-contrast` which is a Windows-specific approach to handling contrast preferences.
+We do not have data on the usage of this relatively new media query though we found that 25% of websites use <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/CSS/@media/-ms-high-contrast">`ms-high-contrast`</a> which is a Windows-specific approach to handling contrast preferences.

 `prefers-color-scheme` (light or dark) allows a user to request light color on a dark background experience, or vice-versa.
 This was the earliest of the User Preference Media Queries to be introduced.
-This capability, commonly known as "dark mode" support, rose to prominence in 2019 after Apple standardized it in iOS 13 and iPadOS, though it had been a common accessibility feature for many years prior to that.
+This capability, commonly known as "dark mode" support, rose to prominence in 2019 after <a hreflang="en" href="https://en.wikipedia.org/wiki/Light-on-dark_color_scheme#History">Apple standardized it</a> in iOS 13 and iPadOS, though it had been a common accessibility feature for many years prior to that.

 While "dark mode" is recognized by many developers and designers as an accessibility affordance, it is important to note that "dark mode" may, in fact, reduce accessibility for certain users.
-Some people with dyslexia or astigmatism might find light text on a dark background harder to read, and might find that it exacerbates the halo effect.
+Some people with <a hreflang="en" href="https://www.boia.org/blog/dark-mode-can-improve-text-readability-but-not-for-everyone">dyslexia or astigmatism might find light text on a dark background harder to read</a>, and might find that it exacerbates the halo effect.
 The important takeaway here is to let your user choose what works best for them.
 We found that 7% of websites use the `prefers-color-scheme` media query.

 ## Ease of page navigation